 - assess the risk and document controls for traffic related hazards using the risk matrix outlined in the OHS Risk Register

 - ensure that all control measures are included on the and documented in the Traffic Management Plan

 - review and amend the as required with reference to the completed Traffic Management Plan to assist in initially identifying traffic hazards

 - ensure that the workplace inspections are scheduled on the at regular intervals as required in the

-- ensure that the OHS Risk Register and Traffic Management Plan are kept up to date and reviewed when traffic related hazards are identified, assessed, controlled and reviewed
+- ensure that the and are kept up to date and reviewed when traffic related hazards are identified, assessed, controlled and reviewed

-- ensure that incidents and vehicle accidents are reported on (login required).
+- ensure that incidents and vehicle accidents are reported on (staff login required).

 An unintended incident which resulted, or could have resulted in, the injury or exposure to a substance or contagious disease, of one or more persons.

 The department’s online hazard and incident reporting and management application, accessible on the intranet.
 Employees log on using their employee number and password.